People

 Supervision

 I am happy to consider potential supervisions on topics related to subjective well-being (happiness, life satisfaction, etc.) and also on various aspects of international migration.
-My own work is quantitative, but I am also interested in supervising well-designed qualitative projects as well.
+My own work is quantitative, but I am open to supervising well-designed qualitative projects as well.

 Teaching